What to do if a new hire isn't working out

 Medical incapacity.

-Regardless of the reason, employers have to follow a proper process.
+Regardless of the reason, employers must follow a proper process.

 How to offer feedback and manage performance